This guide shows where to stay in Paros island, Greece and what to expect from each location. Includes best hotels in Paros and travel tips.

 Beaches in Naoussa

-Walking distance from Naoussa, you will find Piperi, a small, sandy beach which is popular with locals.
+Walking distance from Naoussa, you will find Piperi, a small, sandy beach frequented by locals.

-Other nearby beaches include Agioi Anargyroi, the popular Santa Maria and the famous Kolymbithres.
+Other nearby beaches include Agioi Anargyroi, the well known Santa Maria and the famous Kolymbithres.
 A short drive away, you can visit Monastiria beach and Paros Park.

 Hotels in Naoussa Paros